elijahkash/libft/README.md

 You can use [THIS TEMPLATE](https://github.com/elijahkash/libft_based_template)

-> If you don't know nothing, about template repositories, [read man](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)!
+> If you don't know nothing about template repositories, [read man](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)!

 ## NORMINETTE